 In 2021 I received a PhD (Magna cum Laude) in History of Europe from the University of Sapienza, with a thesis focusing on Italian high fashion during WWII.
 In 2010 I received a PhD in film studies from the University of Bologna, under the supervision of prof. Michele Fadda.

 For several years I taught "Fashion & Media" at Richmond University in Rome, while on occasion working as TV style consultant.
-I taught "Clothes on Film" at Sapienza University of Rome (SARAS Department), a course she had strongly wanted and finally managed to create - first of its kind in Italy - thanks to Sapienza, and dedicated to the historical and theoretical study of clothes on screen.
+I taught "Clothes on Film" at Sapienza University of Rome, a course I had strongly wanted and finally managed to create - first of its kind in Italy - dedicated to the historical and theoretical study of clothes on screen.
 I also taught "Moda e costume" and "Forme e linguaggi della moda" at the University of Turin (DAMS), and lectures widely at other universities and museums.